 Based on the raw materials, they are also made from Bituminous coal, peat, wood, bamboo, coconuts, etc. Powder Activated Carbon particles are smaller in size with a large outer surface.
 Whereas Granular Activated Carbon is larger in size with a smaller exterior.

 Normally a broad surface area with microscopic pores is better for binding with pollutants.
 But if the carbon is too big with too many small-sized pores, then the chemicals will not be able to infiltrate them.
-Whereas, with a relatively small surface area with big sized pores, pollutant infiltration will be possible but on a smaller extent.
+Whereas, with a relatively small surface area with big-sized pores, pollutant infiltration will be possible but to a smaller extent.

 Therefore, the carbon material should have a mixed size of pores in it.
 For aquariums, Granular Activated Carbon made of Bituminous coal is the best pick.
 While activated carbons are used for cleaning both air and water surroundings, the Bituminous GAC is specially designed to remove toxins from water.

 Even in regular water filters, which we use to purify drinking water, you will find GAC in the filter tube.
 The porous surface of this type absorbs and adsorbs the toxin, effortlessly cleaning the water and clearing the odor it might have.

 Other types of activated charcoal do not possess such an ability.
 Moreover, they can jam your tank water rapidly.
 Also, try to avoid using carbon filters with phosphate in freshwater aquariums, algae can infest your aquarium if present.

 Which is The Best Activated Carbon for Your Filter?